Jolshiri Abashon

-Jolshiri Abashon is a residential area developed by Jolshiri Abashon corporation, a sister corporation of Army Officers Housing Scheme, in Rupganj Upazila, Narayanganj District.
+Jolshiri Abashon is an under construction residential area developed by Jolshiri Abashon corporation, a sister corporation of the Army Officers Housing Scheme, in Rupganj Upazila, Narayanganj District, Bangladesh.
 It is exclusively built for Bangladesh Army officers.
-It was refereed by the name Army Housing Scheme in the past.
+It was referred to by the name Army Housing Scheme in the past.

 History

-In 2010, Army Housing Scheme had purchased 1400 bigha for the Jolshiri residential project.
-Quarter Master General of Bangladesh Army was the Chairman for the Scheme.
+In 2010, Army Housing Scheme purchased 1400 bigha for the Jolshiri residential project.
+Quarter Master General of the Bangladesh Army was the Chairman of the Scheme.
 The plan was to purchase up to 13 thousand bigha or 4333 acres in Rupganj Upazila, Narayanganj District.
-On 24 October 2010, seven thousand residents of Rupganj laid siege to Tanmushury camp, of Bangladesh Army involved with the Army Housing Scheme.
+On 24 October 2010, seven thousand residents of Rupganj laid siege to Tanmushury camp, of Bangladesh Army, involved with the Army Housing Scheme.
 The protesters had clashed with law-enforcement personnel.
-In the ensuing violence, 50 people were injured including 15 who were shot by members of Rapid Action Battalion and Bangladesh Army.
+In the ensuing violence, 50 people were injured, including 15 who were shot by members of the Rapid Action Battalion.
 Bangladesh Police reported that their personnel did not fire any rounds.
 The Army officers were airlifted out of the camp.
-The protesters then burned down the camp and two vehicles of Bangladesh Army.
+The protesters then burned down the camp and two vehicles of the Bangladesh Army.

 The protesters accused Bangladesh Army of forcefully purchasing their lands.
-They accused local Member of Parliament, Golam Dastagir Gazi, of supporting the Army officers buy land at Rupganj for below market rates.
-Gazi denied the allegations against him and described them as a conspiracy by the opposition party Following the protests, cases were filed against three to four thousand people by Rapid Action Battalion.
-Members of Bangladesh Police and Armed Police Battalion were stationed there to maintain peace.
-Male residents of Rupganj went into hiding fearing arrest following the filing of cases.
+They accused the local Member of Parliament, Golam Dastagir Gazi, of supporting the Army officers buying land at Rupganj for below market rates.
+Gazi denied the allegations against him and described them as a conspiracy by the opposition party Following the protests; cases were filed against three to four thousand people by Rapid Action Battalion.
+Members of the Bangladesh Police and Armed Police Battalion were stationed there to maintain peace.
+Male residents of Rupganj went into hiding, fearing arrest following the filing of cases.
 Shops were closed in Rupganj and carried a deserted look.
 Three villagers were missing after the clash.
 One protester, Mostafa Jamal Haider, died of bullet injuries at the National Institute of Cardiovascular Diseases.
 Police officers at the scene said Army officers were using government vehicles and resources for the private development project.
-Inter Services Public Relations died the camps were army camps, despite being manned by uniformed personnel, and called them temporary project site offices.
+Inter Services Public Relations denied the camps were army camps, despite being manned by uniformed personnel, and called them temporary project site offices.
 One missing man was discovered in Army custody and was at Combined Military Hospital.
-He had been taken by the army personnel while they were being airlifted out of the camp.
+The army personnel had taken him while being airlifted out of the camp.